Meta-Group/tpot_pm/README.md

 A version of the [TPOT](https://github.com/EpistasisLab/tpot) for Process Mining.
 It optimizes both silhouette score and sequence entropy to synthesize clustering pipelines.

+> 🔍 **Also, don’t miss out on [TPOT-Clustering](https://github.com/Mcamilo/tpot-clustering)** –––––––––––––––––––––––––––––––––––––––––––––
+> a versatile and powerful library for solving a wide range of **clustering problems over tabular data**.
+> It’s designed for general-purpose use, with easy customization and high extensibility.

+---

 ## Installation
 The required packages can be installed using the following command in a terminal: